duniter/duniter/doc/architecture.md

 Layer | Role
 ----- | ----
-NodeCoin | The software that implements NCP.
-One instance of NodeCoin handles only one currency.
+uCoin | The software that implements UCP.
+One instance of uCoin handles only one currency.
-[NCP](https://github.com/c-geek/nodecoind/blob/master/doc/NCP.md) | A protocol defining how to handle messages in order to build an HDC system.
+[UCP](https://github.com/c-geek/ucoin/blob/master/doc/UCP.md) | A protocol defining how to handle messages in order to build an HDC system.
-[HDC](https://github.com/c-geek/nodecoind/blob/master/doc/HDC.md) | A format defining messages to describe an HDC system.
+[HDC](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md) | A format defining messages to describe an HDC system.
-[NCM](https://github.com/c-geek/nodecoind/blob/master/doc/NCM.md) | A format defining messages used by NCP.
+[UCM](https://github.com/c-geek/ucoin/blob/master/doc/UCM.md) | A format defining messages used by UCP.
-[HTTP API](https://github.com/c-geek/nodecoind/blob/master/doc/HTTP_API.md) | The communication protocol to exchange HDC and NCM messages over HTTP.
+[HTTP API](https://github.com/c-geek/ucoin/blob/master/doc/HTTP_API.md) | The communication protocol to exchange HDC and UCM messages over HTTP.